 Alongside the OATech+ Network Partner membership list, we are building up a member list of ECRs and PhD students working in this field.
 By adding yourself to this list you will be the first to know about relevant opportunities.
 To make the most of this great opportunity please email Cathy Holt or Rebecca Hamilton with your details.

 December 2018.
 A funded placement award was made to Jake Bowd.
-Jake undertook a month-long work placement at KU Leuven in the Summer of 2019 a link to his news blog available here and link to his report below.
+Jake undertook a month-long work placement at KU Leuven in the Summer of 2019 a link to his news blog available here and link to his report below and paper publication from work completed on his placement here.

 March 2019.
 An award was made to Eva Herbst.
 Eva undertook a placement with Prof Andrew Pitsillides at RVC starting in October 2019, link to her report below.
 This follows on from work on Pump Priming Project no. 10 with their research method recently published.